Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

 The Honeymoon Tab

-Of course, the honeymoon outlay could be much higher if a couple goes on a luxury getaway, an extended journey, and other factors.
+Of course, the honeymoon outlay could be much higher if a couple goes on a luxury getaway or takes an extended trip.

 Big-Ticket Honeymoon Items